Molecular-Nanophotonics/Building-pip-Packages/README.md

 ## Uploading the Distribution Packages

 If you want to make your package publicly accessible you need to upload it on PyPI.
-The credentials for the Molecular Nanophotonics account are: <br>
+The credentials for the Molecular Nanophotonics PyPI account are: <br>

 Username: `molecular-nanophotonics` <br>
 Password: `default password + mona`